 11 Virtual Assistant Jobs From Home

 Don’t worry I will be covering all the details below about each Virtual Assistant Job.
-Lets get started, here are 11 Virtual Assistant Companies.
+Let’s get started, here are 11 Virtual Assistant Companies.

 11 Virtual Assistant Jobs From Home

 Time ETC is available in the US and UK.
-They do look for prior experience at least offline and your starting pay will reflect your experience.
-You’re paid hourly for your work and it seems to range from $11-$16 an hour.
+They do look for prior experience at least offline, and your starting pay will reflect your experience.
+You’re paid hourly for your work, and it seems to range from $11-$16 an hour.

 The application process isn’t too bad, which makes this one of my favorite virtual assistant jobs sites out there.

 Assistant Match seems to only hire within the US.
 From what I can tell they pay by the hour at $10-$25 based on experience and type of work.
-This site is a little different, where it’s basically a job board for virtual assistants.
+This site is a little different, where it’s a job board for virtual assistants.

-After signing up you will get emails when new jobs become available.
+After signing up, you will get emails when new jobs become available.
 It also looks like they have different types of jobs like general assistance and specialty jobs like graphic design and website content that pay higher per hour!

 Va For Experts is a site that does require some experience to apply to get a job.
 From what I can see it’s pretty flexible where you can choose when and where you would like to work.
 VA’s seem to be making $10-$15 based on experience and time with the client.

-As the name suggests Worldwide 101 does hire in most north & south american countries, UK, and some countries in Asia.
+As the name suggests Worldwide 101 does hire in most north & south American countries, UK, and some countries in Asia.
 Based on your fluent language and experience level you will be matched with a client.

-You will be payed hourly and from what I can see pay is between $15-$20 an hour.
+You will be paid hourly and from what I can see pay is between $15-$20 an hour.
 This doesn’t seem to be that flexible on hours because most clients need you during certain hours and time zones can cause an issue.

-Pay seems to be $10 to start and they hire within the US only.
+Pay seems to be $10 to start, and they hire within the US only.